 • Binocular color combination - is the comnination of two independant colors which mixes them to produce,

 highlight, or identify the variation of a third color and present that color, independently, one to each eye.

 -- Our Computer Scientists have combined these technologies for the benefit to give humans better vision options. --

 How to highlight and identify an unknown color from known colors

-color you want to highlight, identify and interpret.
+color you are seeing or what color it is.
+This is the color you want to highlight, identify, and interpret.